LitiumAB/Education/Developer Education/Tasks/Pricing rules/README.md

 Only logged in B2B-customers should get their prices from ERP, add a check so Litium's standard price logic is still used for all anonymous users.

-1. Rename `ERPPriceCalculatorImpl` to `ErpPriceCalculatorDecorator` and use the [information on docs](https://docs.litium.com/documentation/architecture/dependency-injection/service-decorator) to convert it into a decorator.
+1. Rename `ErpPriceCalculatorImpl` to `ErpPriceCalculatorDecorator` and use the [information on docs](https://docs.litium.com/documentation/architecture/dependency-injection/service-decorator) to convert it into a decorator.
-1. Inject `IHttpContextAccessor` and use `_httpContextAccessor.HttpContext?.User.Identity?.IsAuthenticated` to check if current user is logged in, if current user is _not_ logged in return Litium list price, otherwise return your custom price.
+1. Inject `SecurityContextService` and use the code below to check if current user is logged in, if current user is _not_ logged in return Litium list price, otherwise return your custom price.

+    ```C#
+    var isAuthenticated = _securityContextService.GetIdentityUserSystemId().HasValue;
+    ```